 The trouble is that it’s hard to even understand what this means as a beginner programmer.

-The internals of the computer are the building blocks of programming that you’re taught in college.
+The building blocks of programming that you’re taught in college are the internals of the computer.
 The problem is that college is on one end of a spectrum that we didn’t realize existed until recently.

 In a college computer science degree, you’re put in a world of heavy theory and concepts.
 There is little practical application of these ideas, but you dive deep into these topics.
 You learn about algorithms and data structures and how the electricity flows through the computer to make it work.
 Yet, you learn all this without seeing its value applied to problems that make money in the business world.
 At the end of the day it feels very disconnected.

 Bootcamps tend to be the opposite end of the spectrum.
 You learn how to type code without ever learning how a computer works.
 The stuff you learn is built upon a fragile foundation because you’ve been quickly pushed through a system designed to get you a job after just three months (or less).

 Until the recent rise of bootcamps and online learning, I don’t think it has been obvious this spectrum even existed in education.
 As you read this, 5 more bootcamps are getting started and 5 more colleges are committing to teaching old technology for another year (not really, but basically).

 The value of programming and tech is becoming apparent to the entire world and it’s becoming cool.